-Choosing your dog trainer
+Choosing a dog trainer

-Good signs and red flags
+Good signs and warning signs

 Good signs

-How to check before you commit
+What to check before you commit

 Watch how they approach your dog